 3. Do Your Best Work

 As well as showing up when you're supposed to, be the best possible employee for the position.
 Define in your head what would be good work, whether it's filing all papers by the end of the day, upselling sweaters, or serving customers with consistent good cheer, and then always provide it.

-Volunteer for extra work and help out others when they are behind in projects or need a hand.
-Your enthusiasm and commitment to the position will do wonders at helping employers know that you're the right candidate for a long-term, permanent position.
+Volunteer for extra work and help co-workers when they need a hand.
+Your enthusiasm and commitment will show the employer that you're the right candidate for a long-term, permanent position.

-As well as being the best worker, it's also important to be a known worker.
-Doing a good job discretely may not be enough to get you noticed and hired on full time.
+Doing a good job discretely may not be enough to get you noticed and hired on full-time.
 Make an effort to interact with co-workers, to showcase your work, and to ensure that those with hiring power are aware of your value as an employee.

-And of course, it's important to make your desire for the permanent position possible: Set up a time to meet with your manager and state that you'd like to work full-time.
+Of course, it's important to make your desire for the permanent position known.
+Set up a time to meet with your manager and state that you'd like to work full-time.
 Ask for feedback on your work, and establish a timeline for a decision if possible.
 During this conversation, you'll want to avoid being pushy, while still making your intentions clear.